42devs/transbank-sdk-node/README.md

 - [X] Oneclick
 - [ ] Oneclick Mall
 - [ ] Webpay Legacy SOAP* (this is more like a maybe)
+- [ ] DOCS. yes because is pretty sad to go to another page just to get lost trying to use de docs

 in the future will be a version in TypeScript